Matthew S. Collier: Business life

 In September 1995, Collier became the vice president of engineering for Sensors, Inc., Saline, Michigan – a producer of auto-emission testing sensors.
-Prior to his stint at Sensors, Collier worked as the US Distributor Sales Manager for a UK-based labeling and coding equipment manufacturer, Willett America, with its US base of operations in Atlanta, GA.
+Prior to his stint at Sensors, Collier worked as the US Distributor Sales Manager for a UK-based labeling and coding equipment manufacturer, Willett America, with its US base of operations in Atlanta, Georgia.

-In 1997, Collier became the president (and later, part owner) of SAFER Systems, a Camarillo, California-based software company that graphically depicts 3D gas plumes in the aftermath of a hazardous material spill.
+In 1997, Collier became the president (and later, part owner) of SAFER Systems, a Camarillo, California–based software company that graphically depicts 3D gas plumes in the aftermath of a hazardous material spill.
 The software is primarily used to help guide clean-up and evacuation procedures.

-In 2009, Collier became the executive vice president (EVP) of then Los Angeles-based Symark Software (now BeyondTrust Software, Inc.).
+In 2009, Collier became the executive vice president (EVP) of then Los Angeles–based Symark Software (now BeyondTrust Software, Inc.).

-Collier is the Founder and CEO of VetAccel Inc. He is the Chief Strategy Officer for OutcomeMD, and a Senior Advisor with Fieldstone Equity Partners.
+Collier is the Founder and CEO of VetAccel Inc. He is the Chief Strategy Officer for OutcomeMD, and a senior advisor with Fieldstone Equity Partners.
 He also serves on the board of directors for the Concussion Legacy Foundation and the National Association of Veterans’ Research and Education Foundations (NAVREF) Board.
 In 2019, Collier joined the Faculty of the Thayer Leader Development Group at West Point.

 Collier is frequently featured as a keynote speaker and panelist at events and conferences around the world, including the U.S. Military Academy at West Point, the Kennedy School of Government at Harvard University, the University of Michigan's Ross School of Business, UCLA's Anderson School of Management, and many others.

 U.S. Department of Veterans Affairs

 In January 2015, Collier was appointed by President Obama to Senior Advisor to the Secretary at the U.S. Department of Veterans Affairs.
-In this role, he spearheaded the Department’s strategy for public-private partnerships to better address and support the needs of Veterans.
+In this role, he spearheaded the department's strategy for public-private partnerships to better address and support the needs of Veterans.
 Collier launched the VA Center for Strategic Partnerships and directed hundreds of millions of dollars in partnership investments over at two-year period to support the needs of Veterans and their families.
 Notable partnerships include Amazon, IBM, GE, Philips, Johnson & Johnson, Prostate Cancer Foundation, Wounded Warrior Project, and Google.

-Later career

-In November 2020, Collier was named a member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the Office of Personnel Management.